-- 4.20.
-A Ssafety control stations may operate an item of safety equipment outside its own division by way of a priority function that complies with the recommendations of paragraph-para.
-6.556. - 4.21.
-Safety systems or components may also be operated from operator controls of in a lower safety classification only if demands by the safety system have priority to operate the device. - 4.22.
-Information from safety systems may be presented on control stations of in a lower safety classification if the recommendations of paragraphs 6.256 to 6.567 are met. - 4.23.
-Safety systems and components should remain capable of performing their safety functions when exposed to the effects of the accident conditions or conditions arising from, internal hazards or external hazards in which their response is necessary. - 4.24.
-Failure or spurious operation of a support feature for an I&C safety system support feature should not compromise the independence between redundant portions of safety systems, between safety systems and systems of in a lower safety classification, or between different levels of the concept of plant defence in depth eonceptapplied at the plant.
+4.20.
+A safety control station may operate an item of safety equipment outside its own division by way of a priority function that complies with the recommendations of para.
+6.55.

+4.21.
+Safety systems or components may also be operated from operator controls in a lower safety class only if demands by the safety system have priority to operate the device.

+4.22.
+Information from safety systems may be presented on control stations in a lower safety class if the recommendations of paras 6.25 to 6.56 are met.

+4.23.
+Safety systems and components should remain capable of performing their safety functions when exposed to the effects of accident conditions or conditions arising from internal or external hazards in which their response is necessary.

+4.24.
+Failure or spurious operation of a support feature for an I&C safety system should not compromise the independence between redundant portions of safety systems, between safety systems and systems of a lower safety class, or between different levels of the concept of defence in depth applied at the plant.